FRCA examinership application form

 The Education, Training and Examinations Board expects all examiners to make a full commitment to the examination to which they have been appointed, with the minimum time commitment identified above.
 It is expected that this duty will take precedence over all other commitments unless there are exceptional circumstances when any such leave of absence must be approved by the Chairman of the appropriate examination.

 Please note that any examiner retiring from clinical practice during an academic year is normally required to retire from examining.
 Although the board may approve continuation of examining or exam duties, to the end of the academic year in which an examiner retires, conditions apply.

 FRCA examination structure and marking systems

 The structure and marking systems of all FRCA examination components can be found at Appendix 1 and 2 of the Primary and Final FRCA Examination Regulations.

-Before taking up their appointment duties all successful applicants are required to attend an examiner training day at the College.
-This includes principles of assessment and taking part in mock exams.
-This takes place on a Friday in October prior to the November sitting.
+Before taking up their appointment duties, all successful applicants are required to attend an examiner training day , which includes principles of assessment and taking part in mock exams.
+Training for the Primary board takes place on a Friday in October in preparation for the November exam and for the Final board, on a Friday in November in preparation for the December exam.
 New examiners who are unable to attend this training day will have their appointment deferred until the following year.
-Before examining independently, the examiner elect must observe the examination and will therefore be invited to visit the Primary OSCE/SOE at the May sitting.
 All examiners are expected to undertake annual exam specific equality and diversity training.

 If you require any other information, please do not hesitate to contact the Head of Examinations, Fiona Daniels.